- 1. Purpose of Intergroup

 (c) Report to Intergroup monthly on income, expenses and bank balance.

-(e) Recommend to Intergroup an annual donation to Fellowship Wide Services in accordance with Intergroup’s Prudent Reserve Policy.
+(e) Recommend to Intergroup donations to Fellowship Wide Services and other expenditure, in accordance with Intergroup’s Prudent Reserve Policy.

 (f) Act as bank account signatory.